 You are ideally looking for a balance between demand and competition, where:

-Obviously, as the product you choose is important to your whole entire business, you need to make sure you choose a good supplier.
+As the product you choose is important to your whole business, you need to make sure you choose a good supplier.
 Although you may be able to find one in the USA or local to you, the best place to look is international, especially if you are looking to reduce the amount you spend as much as possible.

 Look for a supplier using the same keywords you used when you were researching Amazon and consider the following points when comparing and contrasting suppliers: